 Hong Kong adopts the tune from Les Misérables “Do You Hear The People Sing?” as the anthem for democracy by changing the lyrics into Cantonese so as to complement the situation.

 In the mean time, the streets remain quiet at 11 AM on China’s National Day, October 1st.
-Many are hoping for the radical irony of Hong Kong Independence Day landing National Day, but until I can physically be present, I will continue to contribute to the protest by translating posts from the Chinese news and posting it onto the unfiltered English live feed here.
-For the live feed of official (with sources) unfiltered news, please follow this one.
+Some indicated they are hoping for the radical irony of Hong Kong Independence Day landing National Day.

 Stay strong Hong Kong.